maximryba/weather-sdk/README.md

 Weather SDK

-A Java SDK for accessing the OpenWeatherMap API with built-in caching, polling mode, and comprehensive error handling.
+Java SDK for accessing the OpenWeatherMap API with built-in caching, polling mode, and comprehensive error handling.
 Table of Contents

     Features